How to Store Winter Clothes For Maximum Protection

 The best storage location for winter coats and other seasonal clothes is cool, dry and dark.
 If you own an extensive winter wardrobe that holds serious value, you may want to consider storing your clothes in a storage unit.
 However, smaller wardrobes can be stored within your home.

-Out of the three, cool and dry are the most important factors for clothing storage.
+Cool and dry are the most important factor for clothing storage.
 This most likely eliminates your garage or attic.
 However, your extra closet, the space under your bed or that standing wardrobe rack you had your eye on are all viable options.

 7. Label Each of Your Storage Containers